PROOFING! Proofing. proofing?

 Let me address each issue one at a time.

 First, let me say to each of you that we often forget how to make failures work for us.
-Each time someone offers you good advice, and I emphasize good advice, we get so caught up in our failures that instead of using the opportunity this advice affords we have a pity party.
+Each time someone offers you good advice, and let me emphasize good advice, we get so caught up in our failures that instead of using the opportunity this good advice affords, we have a pity party.

-Please don’t hear me say that you shouldn’t be disappointed or that you should suppress healthy emotional reactions.
-But to stay in a state of pity because things didn’t go right the first time is to rob you of victories just over the horizon.
+Please don’t hear me say you shouldn’t be disappointed or you should suppress healthy emotional reactions.
+But to stay in a state of pity because things didn’t go right the first time robs you of victories just over the horizon.

 Criticism, however, has to be good criticism.
 Too often, I find editors, especially those we pay hundreds, and sometimes thousands of dollars, don’t always spell it out for us.
 They leave too much to the imagination.
 But don’t think for a minute you and I are off the hook because of this.
 Our writings are our responsibility, no matter what.

 Keep things in perspective.
 The purpose of criticism is to get your writing from Point A to Point B. Without it, you are planted at the ground level forever.
-Your adherence to criticism quickly places you in the pool with the big guys.
-So, the next time you are critiqued, have a tantrum for twenty-four hours then get back to work.
-Determine if the criticism is valid, and if so, don’t forget to implement appropriate changes.
+Your adherence to criticism can quickly place you in the pool with the big guys.
+So, the next time you are critiqued, have a tantrum for an hour or two then get back to work.
+The key to criticism is determining if it is valid.
+If so, adhere to it and don’t forget to implement appropriate changes.
+If you don’t know how to make the appropriate changes, simply ask.

-Proofreading seems to be the easiest of the three, but the most flawed.
-After you’ve submitted a manuscript, how many times have you gone through it an hour later and found a host of mistakes.
+Proofreading, it seems, is thought of as being the easiest of the three difficulties, but the most flawed and overlooked.
+After you’ve submitted a manuscript, how many times have you gone through it a day later and found a host of mistakes.
 All of us have committed or will commit this infraction at some point.
 IT’S NOT THE END OF THE WORLD!
 However, to commit this infraction with a great deal of consistency is considered lazy.
-Your manuscript is the only piece of material that represents who you are as a writer.
-The editors, literary agents, and publishers have no other way to evaluate your capabilities as a writer than your manuscript.
+Your manuscript is the only piece of material which represents who you as a writer.
+The editors, literary agents, and publishers have no other way to evaluate your capabilities other than by your manuscript.
 Are you really willing to submit a manuscript you haven’t spent twice as much time proofing as you did writing it?

 Each of us has to develop good proofreading skills.
 We don’t wake up one day with this ability sharp and ready to go.
-This skill must be practiced over and over again until we develop a sharp eye for it.
+This skill must be practiced over and over again until we develop keen eyes for it.

 Example 1: She took her time and examined each dark portal as best she could until she spotted a mysterious man going in and out a door on the first floor.